Skill Tests

 1 / 24

-In the UK you are expected to treat others with fairness.
+In the UK you are expected to respect the rights of others to have their own opinions.

 There are responsibilities and freedoms which are shared by all those living in the UK.
-These include treating others with fairness.
+These include respecting the rights of others, including their right to their own opinions.

 2 / 24